Sign up today for our free monthly eNewsletter. New articles, videos, and events highlighted each month.

 Copyright Act of 1790

-The first federal copyright legislation designed to encourage the “encouragement of learning.”
+The first federal copyright legislation designed for the “encouragement of learning.”

 Bank Act of 1791